 - Finish by pouring in 1 litre of apple juice and 1.5 litres of sparkling water

-Keep little hands safe by giving them a plastic tumbler to drink from.
-These colourful tumblers come with a twisty straw that little ones will love!
+Keep little hands safe by giving them a picnic tumbler to drink from.

 Top tip: Pop a few gummy bears into the bottom of the tumbler for an extra treat!